 Home > Fitness > Sports nutrition Updated 26 February 2014 Flu and sport Forget about "sweating out" a cold or flu.
 The message is simple: do not train if you have the flu.
 0 iStock take a Flexibility test » Start A blog » Join Forums » Ask Fitness Expert » Obama's leaked exercise tape 5 exercises for a killer six-pack Forget about "sweating out" a cold or flu.
 The message is simple: do not train if you have the flu.
 Strain on an infected heart muscle (myocarditis, one of the possible complications of flu) may lead to paralysis of this muscle.
 There have been cases (in young sportspeople) where the only way to survive after myocarditis was a heart transplant.
 A gradual return to exercise after recovering from flu is best.
 You should generally not exercise for at least seven days after recovering.
 Sportspeople must be well aware that some flu medication might contain banned substances such as pseudo-ephedrine, caffeine and others.
 With easy access of athletes to sport events in the Northern hemisphere, an athlete might be exposed to a flu virus not yet in South Africa.
 The best way to prevent flu is to get vaccinated with a flu vaccine relevant to the part of the world that you're heading for.
 Men genuinely get more ill from flu, possibly because their immune systems react more aggressively.
 More in Fitness Golden rules of exercise and eating More: FitnessSports nutrition advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-From our sponsors A number of good reasons why saving the tooth is a better option Breakfast like a King Alzheimer’s disease – incurable but preventable Breakfast like a King Live healthier Vitamin wise » Vitamins for HIV What to eat for vitamin B?
+From our sponsors Occlusal disease - a modern day dental problem The importance of choosing the best life insurance for you Alzheimer’s disease – incurable but preventable Breakfast like a King Live healthier Vitamin wise » Vitamins for HIV What to eat for vitamin B?
 Cut down on vitamins Get your vitamins right Find out which vitamin to use for which condition.
 Ask our Vitamin expert.
 Yoga » Exercise time?
 Yoga mats matter Yoga and sleep What yoga can do for you Yoga is a stress-buster, but it also helps with anxiety, depression, insomnia, back pain and other ills.
-Allergy alert » Allergy myths Cold or allergy?
-Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.